bcgsc/NanoSim/README.md

 * [GenomeTools](http://genometools.org/) (Tested with version 1.6.1)

 ## Installation
-Instal through Conda
+Install through Conda
-`Conda install install -c bioconda nanosim `
+`conda install install -c bioconda nanosim`

 Or
 clone the github repo, and install the dependencies as listed in the requirements.txt